SebastianJarsve/sebcast/rhttp/README.md

 - **Open in editor** - View responses in your preferred editor
 - **Keyboard-first** - Every action has a shortcut

-## 🤝 Contributing

-Found a bug?
-Have a feature request?

-- Open an issue on GitHub
-- Reach out on Twitter
-- Join the Raycast community Slack

 ## 📄 License

-THE BEER-WARE LICENSE (Revision 42) - see LICENSE file for details.
+MIT License - see LICENSE file for details.

-If you find this extension useful, you can buy me a beer! 🍺

 ## 🙏 Acknowledgments